Watch anglage training · Les Brenets · 4 participants

 See, rework, inspect.

-The final objective is to identify a defect, rework it, inspect the component and grow in autonomy.
+The final objective is to see the defect before it settles, rework in the right place, inspect the component and grow in autonomy.

 • Reworking, cleaning and inspection